Patient education: Thyroid nodules (Beyond the Basics)

 ●Low levels of thyroid TSH in the blood may indicate that a nodule is producing high levels of thyroid hormone.
 If the TSH level is lower than normal, the next step is to have a thyroid scan.
 (See 'Thyroid scan' below.)

 ●High levels of TSH may indicate autoimmune inflammation of the thyroid (called Hashimoto's thyroiditis).
-Another blood test, to measure levels of thyroid antibodies, is sometimes recommended in this case.
-(See "Pathogenesis of Hashimoto's thyroiditis (chronic autoimmune thyroiditis)".)
+Another blood test, to measure levels of thyroid antibodies, is sometimes recommended in this case (see "Pathogenesis of Hashimoto's thyroiditis (chronic autoimmune thyroiditis)").
+An FNA biopsy may also be needed.

-Thyroid ultrasound — A thyroid ultrasound should be performed in all patients with a suspected thyroid nodule or nodular goiter on physical examination or with nodules incidentally noted on other imaging studies (carotid ultrasound, CT, MRI, or PET scan).
-Thyroid ultrasonography is used to answer questions about the size and anatomy of the thyroid gland and nearby structures in the neck.
-Thyroid ultrasound findings can be used to select nodules that require fine needle aspiration (FNA) biopsy.
+Thyroid ultrasound — A thyroid ultrasound should be performed in all patients with a suspected thyroid nodule or nodular goiter on physical examination or with nodules incidentally noted on other imaging studies (carotid ultrasound, computed tomography [CT], magnetic resonance imaging [MRI], or positron emission tomography [PET] scan).
+Thyroid ultrasonography is used to answer questions about the size and anatomy of the thyroid gland and nearby structures in the neck and the characteristics of the nodule.
+Thyroid ultrasound findings can be used to select nodules that require FNA biopsy.

-Fine needle aspiration — In most cases, the TSH level is normal, and the next step is the fine needle aspiration (FNA).
+Fine-needle aspiration — In most cases, the TSH level is normal, and the next step is FNA.
 FNA uses a thin needle to remove small tissue samples from the thyroid nodule.
 The tissue is examined with a microscope.

 This test is accurate in identifying cancer in a suspicious thyroid nodule.
 In some cases, the biopsy does not contain enough tissue to make a diagnosis, and a repeat biopsy is necessary.
-In other cases (10 percent), the result of the biopsy is indeterminate.
-Surgery is frequently recommended for indeterminate nodules for a definite diagnosis.
-In some cases, assessment of molecular markers on the needle aspirates is used to select low risk indeterminate nodules for observation rather than surgery.
+In other cases (15 percent), the result of the biopsy is indeterminate.
+Indeterminate means that the findings are not clearly benign or malignant, the risk of malignancy is low, and further testing may be advised.
+Surgery may be recommended for indeterminate nodules for a definite diagnosis.
+In some cases, assessment of molecular markers on the needle aspirates is used to select low-risk, indeterminate nodules for observation rather than surgery.

 The results of the biopsy will be one of the following:

-●Follicular neoplasm (microfollicular nodules, including Hürthle cell lesions)
+●Follicular neoplasm (microfollicular nodules, including Hürthle cell lesions).
+This is considered an indeterminate biopsy and requires further evaluation.

-●Follicular lesion or atypia of undetermined significance (nodules with atypical cells)
+●Follicular lesion or atypia of undetermined significance (nodules with atypical cells).
+This is considered an indeterminate biopsy and requires further evaluation.

-Thyroid scan — Most people do not have to have a thyroid scan – only those who have a low TSH level.
-In these cases, the thyroid scan is the first step after the blood test (instead of the fine needle aspiration).
+Thyroid scan — Most people do not have to have a thyroid scan, only those who have a low TSH level.
+In these cases, the thyroid scan is the first step after the blood test (instead of the FNA).

 ●Thyroid nodules that absorb the radioiodine are usually not cancerous (called autonomous, hot, or toxic).
 (See 'Autonomous ("hot") thyroid nodules' below.)